 Hook Methods

 These methods work on the principle of hooks.
-Implementing these methods allows you to control the operation of the scraper at different stages, from initialization to the destruction of the object.
+Implementing these methods allows controlling the scraper's operation at different stages, from initialization to object destruction

 async parse(set, results)

-The parse method implements the main logic of processing the request and obtaining the parsing result, the arguments passed are:
+The method parse implements the main logic for processing the request and obtaining the parsing result.
+The arguments passed are:

-• the scraper must check for the presence of each key in the results object and fill it only if it exists, thus optimizing speed and parsing only the data that is used in forming the result
+results- object with results that must be filled in and returned from theparse()- the scraper must check for the presence of each key in the results object and fill it only if present, thereby optimizing speed and parsing only the data used in forming the result

 Let's look at an example: